xyuu-z/embedded-sdr-controller/README.md

 ## Overview

-This project was completed as part of the University of Toronto ECE295 Engineering Design course.
+This project was completed as part of Hardware Design course.

 Our team designed and built the control subsystem for a software-defined radio (SDR) transceiver.
 The controller allows users to adjust the output frequency in real time using a rotary encoder while displaying system information on an LCD.
 It communicates with a Si5351 frequency synthesizer over I²C and provides control signals to downstream RF subsystems.